LeoYin/Intensity-Estimation-on-Linear-Networks/README.md

  ## Brief Introduction to the Project
  ### Data Description

-The Figure below show the road structure in the state of Western Australia and the locations of 14,562 traffic accidentsin 2011;
+The Figure below shows the road structure in the state of Western Australia and the locations of 14,562 traffic accidentsin 2011;
  ![image](Figures/PerthFull.png)

  ### Project Aim